-For Mihir and his team, the funds recently raised and Automation Anywhere’s high caliber of investors best place them in a position to not only spearhead the next considerable business disruption but also push boundaries.
+For Mihir and his team, the funds recently raised and Automation Anywhere’s high calibre of investors best place them in a position to not only spearhead the next business disruption but also push boundaries.

 The $1.8 billion valuation is a testament that investors acknowledge the potential of the RPA market and Automation Anywhere’s stability, growth prospects and strong leadership.